DEsp104/Humanitarian_UN_OCHA_Information_Search_App/README.md

 ## Requirements:

-- The Ctrials web application will be developed using HTML, CSS, and Javascript.
+- The WeMundo web application will be developed using HTML, CSS, and Javascript.
-- The data will be retrieved from an external source (the National Cancer Institute's Clinical Trials API and Google Maps API) by using Axios, and rendered into the DOM.
+- The data will be retrieved from an external source (UN OCHA ReliefWeb API and Google Maps API) by using Axios, and rendered into the DOM.
 - Flexbox will be used to efficently lay out, align, and distribute elements on the application pages.
 - An API Key will be utilized to access the Google Maps API, with its corresponding ENV file.
-- The National Cancer Institutue's API does not require an API Key.
+- The UN OCHA ReliefWeb API does not require an API Key.
-- Ctrials will be an application designed and built to be responsive on three different screen sizes: desktop, mobile, and tablet.
+- WeMundo will be an application designed and built to be responsive on three different screen sizes: desktop, mobile, and tablet.
 Application will be hosted on Netlify.

 ## Inspiration

-As developers, who were previously in the biology and science fields, we wanted to create an application that could be useful for people who need breakthrough clinical health services and scientific researchers conducting clinical trials.
-The Ctrials application provides is an easy to use tool for individuals looking for readily accessible cancer clinical research trials information, along with location proximity, to better connect possible participants to clinical trials.
+As developers, who were previously in the biology and science fields, we wanted to create an application that could be useful for people who are looking for information reharding humanitarian issues around the world.
+The WeMundo application is an easy to use tool for individuals looking for readily accessible and reliable maps and information.

-Thank you to the National Cancer Institute for the development of their clinical trials API.
-We sought out inspiration from their current search website: https://www.cancer.gov/about-cancer/treatment/clinical-trials/search/advanced .
+Thank you to UN OCHA ReliefWeb for the development of reports and maps data API.
+We sought out inspiration from their current search website: https://reliefweb.int/.

 ### Developed by: Stephanie Pena and David Espinal